What is Fractionated Coconut Oil? And Why You Should Use it

 You’re probably familiar with dry skin, but what about the other two?
 Let’s briefly define:

-Psoriasis is an autoimmune disease.
+- Psoriasis is an autoimmune disease.
 Among its effects?
-Portions of what are referred to as “plaques” on the skin--painful, flaky, and very itchy areas.
+Portions of what is referred to as “plaques” on the skin--painful, flaky, and very itchy areas.

-These conditions tend to yield dry, tough, cracked skin.
+These conditions tend to yield dry, rough, cracked skin.
 Happily, fractionated oil’s powerful softening capabilities may be able to help alleviate symptoms.

 While there hasn’t been conclusive medical evidence that coconut oil is a cure for either psoriasis or eczema, the anecdotal evidence of its effectiveness is pretty strong.